 As I mentioned before, Saturdays I like to go to the farmers market and browse the freshest produces, inspiring myself at the very moment after the eye-catching goods I find and so I was drawn by cauliflower.

-If you love nothing more than baking a pie and letting the mouth-watering smells fill the house as you relax on the sofa reading your cooking magazine or playing at FoxyBingo, then you might be keen to read my roasted cauliflower soup recipe below.
+If you love nothing more than baking a pie and letting the mouth-watering smells fill the house as you relax on the sofa reading your cooking magazine, then you might be keen to read my roasted cauliflower soup recipe below.

 Cauliflowers are in season right and their nutty taste after roasting is awesome.
 Plus this hot creamy soup is a great way to warm up your body in the late autumn cold days.

 - 1 head large cauliflower, about 1.5-2 kg